How do I know if palliative care is right for me?

 What role does my doctor play?

 The hallmark of palliative care is a team approach to patient care.
 Your

-in partnership with your primary doctor.
+works in partnership with your treating physician.

 What is hospice care?